top of page

 THE SHORT STORY

 Do you have an idea that you would love to get on paper?
 Have you always wanted to complete a written project?
 Would you like to convert that novel-writing prowess into compact form?
 You have come to the right place.
 In this course, students discover one of the best forms for storytelling and write a complete piece of their own.
 With weekly guidance, students experience the complete story-writing process, from choosing characters to editing a second draft.
-Prerequisite: Intro to Creative Writing or equivalent writing experience.

 03.